jianxiangyu/jianxiangyu.github.io/_pages/about.md

 <section class="home-hero" markdown="1">
 <p class="hero-lead">I am currently a third-year Ph.D.
 Student at the School of Data Science and Engineering, East China Normal University (ECNU), under the supervision of <a href="https://lixiang3776.github.io/">Prof. Xiang Li</a> in the PLANING lab.
 My previous work mainly focused on graph data mining, including graph neural networks and heterogeneous graph mining.
 I am currently exploring several directions around graph learning and large language models, including their integration, graph foundation models, and LLM applications in scientific research.</p>

+<p class="hero-lead">I am currently an intern at Baidu AI Cloud in the Agent Policy Group in Beijing.
+Previously, I interned at Tencent WeChat in Guangzhou through the Tencent Rhinoceros-Bird Program, at Ant Group in Shanghai, and at Huawei's 2012 Labs (Advance Computing and Storage Lab) in Shanghai.</p>

 <div class="hero-focus" markdown="1">
 <div class="hero-section-label">Research Interests</div>